tportmann-uzh/ddos-data-mesh-network/README.md

 ```

 ### 1. Prepare the Data
 The _fingerprints_ folder of this repository contains a set of generated DDoS fingerprints.
 The fingerprints were generated with [EDDD](https://github.com/calvin-f/EDDD), a tool created as part of a master's thesis at [UZH](https://www.uzh.ch/de.html).
-The generated base data set has been augmented to include duplicate fingerprints and attack vectors that include the ICMP protocol.
+The generated base data set has been augmented to include duplicate fingerprints and attack vectors that addtionally contain the ICMP protocol.
 An overview of the fields of a DDoS fingerprint can be found [here](https://github.com/ddos-clearing-house/ddos_dissector/blob/main/fingerprint_format.md).
 If you include multiple domain teams in your data mesh network, you might want to scatter these fingerprints across the domain teams.
 This allows you to simulate the decentralized recording of DDoS attack data on the domain teams.

 ### 2. Setting up MySQL
 For the storage of the DDoS fingerprints, we use MySQL instances at the domain teams.
 Below are the steps necessary to install, configure and run MySQL on your machine:
 1. [Install MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) on your machine.
 2. Set up your MySQL instance.
-For this, create a database schema, tables to store your DDoS fingerprints and a user with remote access privileges to the created schema.
+For this, create a database schema and tables to store your DDoS fingerprints and a user with remote access privileges to the created schema.
 The _init.sql_ file contains all commands necessary to set your MySQL instance up.
 Make sure to update the username, password and remote_server_ip in the _init.sql_ file according to your use case.
 3. Allow remote MySQL connections: Open the mysqld.cnf file and change the bind address to be a wildcard entry `*`.
 On most Linux distributions, the file is located at _/etc/mysql/mysql.conf.d/mysqld.cnf_.
 If you have trouble editing the file, check out this [guide](https://phoenixnap.com/kb/mysql-remote-connection).
 5. Load the fingerprints into the database.
-The _feed.py_ file contains a python script that loads the DDoS fingerprints in the fingerprints directory into the database.
+The _feed.py_ file contains a python script that loads the DDoS fingerprints in the _fingerprints_ directory into the database.
 Note that if you have created a different database user or a different schema than the ones provided by the _init.sql_ file, you have to adapt the _feed.py_ file accordingly.
-Also note that the script only searches for fingerprints in a directory called fingerprints in this repository.
+Also note that the script only searches for fingerprints in a directory called _fingerprints_ in this repository.
 6. Once the fingerprints are stored in the database, check manually if they are available via the remote user.
 You can connect to the database by running the following command on a different machine:
 ```
 mysql -u username -h mysql_server_ip -p